-Integrating spheres are ideal tools for measuring optical radiation.
-Designed to spatially integrate radiant flux, these integrating spheres can be coupled with a sensor to create a radiometer, photometer, or spectroradiometer.
-Such a setup would permit the measurement of total geometric flux emanating from a light source or the flux density of an illuminated area.
-The spheres also provide an ideal method to measure output of high power lasers and laser diodes.
-Our spheres can also be setup to measure reflectance and transmittance of materials.
+General Purpose Integrating Sphere Systems are designed to spatially integrate radiant flux in order to measure optical radiation.
+The spheres can be coupled with a sensor to create radiometers, photometers, or spectroradiometers in order to measure the total geometric flux emanating from a light source or the flux density of an illuminated area.
+Additionally, these sphere systems can be used to measure the output of high power lasers and laser diodes or to measure the reflectance and transmittance of materials.

 A variety of accessories are available for modifying or upgrading the performance of the systems, including port plugs, port reducers, and uniform source lamps.
 Uniform source lamps are ideal for many irradiance applications, such as characterizing the responsivity, linearity, photo response non-uniformity, and dynamic range of focal-plan arrays.
 Additionally, these sources can be used for evenly illuminating test targets for evaluating the CTF of optical systems or imaging lenses, and for measuring cosine4 irradiance falloff or other variations in irradiance within optical systems caused by optical aberrations.